 The office of Senior Tutor is a long-established one in Oxford colleges, and allows me to be closely involved with all academic aspects of Oxford college life.

-I hold a Mellon-TORCH Knowledge Exchange Fellowship (2015-2017), through The Oxford Research Centre in the Humanities, to support my collaboration with the Royal College of Obstetricians and Gynaecologists and the De Partu research group on the history of childbirth.
-I am a member of the ‘Women’s Voices’ panel of the Royal College, and a lay member of their consensus group looking to establish benign gynaecology indicators for the UK.
+I hold a Mellon-TORCH Knowledge Exchange Fellowship (2015-2018), through The Oxford Research Centre in the Humanities, to support my collaboration on the project `Birth Through History` with the archives and library of the Royal College of Obstetricians and Gynaecologists and the De Partu research group on the history of childbirth.
+I am a member of the ‘Women’s Voices’ panel of the Royal College, and acted as a lay member of the consensus group which established benign gynaecology indicators for the UK.

 I am Senior Tutor at Trinity College Oxford, and Professor of French of the Modern Languages Faculty at Oxford.